Death, Sex and Money: Book

-Sale wrote Let's Talk About Hard Things, which was published in 2021 by Simon & Schuster.
+Anna Sale wrote Let's Talk About Hard Things, which was published in 2021 by Simon & Schuster.
 The book is split into five sections: death, sex, money, family, and identity.
 She conducted a series of new interviews for the book, although she references conversations from the podcast occasionally.

 In 2022, Sale appeared on Storybound (podcast) for a conversation regarding her book and having tough conversations.